 This refers to the ease with which it can be consulted and used by a potentially broad base of users on a global scale, the simplified editorial management, and not least for the possibility it affords to generate debate and discussion far more easily on the questions that will be dealt with from time to time.
 That is why “Glocalism” is hosted by a website with several features, such as some social media, which have not to be considered part of the journal, but just tools to discuss its issues.

 So as to elicit as much on-line discussion as possible among academics, each edition of the journal will a) deal with a main subject and b) be characterised by research essays (received after the call for papers and subjected to double-blind peer-review).
 In relation with the main topic, the journal could be characterised by c) one or two leading articles (written on an invitation only basis, by leading academics of international standing).
+In addition, d) a space for general articles on globalization, glocalization and international affairs will be offered in each issue.

 As “Glocalism” is a four-monthly journal, three issues will be published annually: at end-March, end-July, end-November.
 The publication of each issue is preceded by the publication of the Call for papers for the following monographic issue.